Robust error estimates in weak norms for advection dominated transport problems with rough data

 with $\tilde e\vert_{\partial \Omega} = 0$, $\frakh \in \mathbb{R}^+$.
 We then prove that

-The constant $C_T$ of the estimates is independent both of the P\'eclet number and of the regularity of the exact solution.
-The main contribution to $C_T$ is a factor
+The constant $C_{T,f,u_0}$ of the estimates is independent both of the P\'eclet number and of the regularity of the exact solution.
+It depends on the data of the problem and the main time dependence is a factor

-where $T$ denotes the final time of the simulation.
+where $T$ denotes the final time of the simulation and $c_{\Lambda}$ is a moderate constant.
 This factor limits the applicability of the analysis to time intervals of the size $\tau_F$ and hence limits the validity of the arguments to smooth vectorfields $\bfbeta$ or those satisfying the scale separation case discussed above.

 The parameter $\frakh$ can be related to a filter width $\delta$ by $\frakh:=\delta^2$, or an artificial diffusivity for elliptic smoothing.
 In both cases we see that the hidden constant includes dimensional quantities of order unity.
 For $\frakh$ constant the results can be interpreted as $H^{-1}$-norm error estimates and in this norm the convergence rate $h^{\frac12}$ is most likely optimal.